nntoan/oh-my-zsh-custom/docs/USAGE.md

 # Usage
-This is very easy, just like the way you are using Oh My Zsh.
-You keep your custom plugins inside `plugins` directory, your custom themes in `themes`
+This is so simple, just like the way you are using Oh My Zsh.
+You will keep your custom plugins inside `plugins` directory and your custom themes in `themes`

-That's it!
+If you need some global function, create new `.zsh` file and put it into `lib` directory.